Champion’s Table

 Katie Griffin has spent nearly a decade covering the biggest stories in Ottawa and across Eastern Ontario.

 Katie started her career at CTV Ottawa where she has been a reporter, producer and the co-anchor of CTV News at 6 on weekends.
-In January 2020 she took on the newly created role of multi-skilled journalist: shooting, writing and editing her own stories for television, radio and online audiences.
+In January 2020 she took on the newly created role of multi-skilled journalist: shooting, writing, and editing her own stories for television, radio and online audiences.

 Katie graduated from Carleton University with a Bachelor of Journalism honours degree and a minor in law.
 She also studied American Sign Language.